 8 – Nagi No Asakura (A Lull in the Sea)

 Nagi no Asakura (a.k.a.
 A Lull in the Sea) indeed feels like it’s lulling you to a vast sea of emotions.
 It’s dramatic as it is melodramatic!
 A series that is character-driven, has brilliant visuals, and a compelling slice-of-life story that gradually evolves into a highly dramatic one—this is Nagi no Asakura in a nutshell!

 Long ago, humans lived under the sea.
 Humans were governed by the god of the sea and were protected by the blessing called “Ena.”
 However, some humans chose the surface to dwell upon causing them to unwittingly turn their back against their original homeland.
 Such is the genesis of the border that separates the denizens of the land and the sea.
 Contact still exists but the rift of bonds has started to widen and is beginning to split apart!

-Fast-forward to the present, four friends, who grew up in the sea, are forced to attend school in the surface.
-Much adaptation and conformation is needed, that’s for sure!
+Fast-forward to the present, four friends, who grew up in the sea, are forced to attend school on the surface.
+Much adaptation and conformation are needed, that’s for sure!
 For they shall soon experience and bear witness to the growing “rift” between the denizens of the sea and the land, as well as the crucial events that are just about to unfold.

 7 – Little Busters!

 When troubles come and loneliness inevitably dawns upon you, who you gotta call?
 Yup, friends!
 Little Busters is all about friendship and forging unbreakable bonds.
 Because when the world turns its back on you, true friends will always be there for you to back you up.